 - Remove your clothing to keep radioactive material from spreading.
 Removing the outer layer of clothing can remove up to 90% of the radioactive material.

-- If practical, place your contaminated clothing in a plastic bag and seal or tie the bag.
-Place the bag as far away as possible from humans and animals so that the radiation it gives off does not affect others.
+- If practical, place contaminated clothing in a plastic bag and seal or tie the bag.
+Place the bag as far away as possible from humans and animals so the radiation it gives off does not affect others.

 - When possible, take a shower with lots of soap and water to help remove radioactive contamination.
 Do not scrub or scratch the skin.

-- Gently blow your nose and wipe your eyelids and eyelashes with a clean wet cloth.
+- Gently blow your nose and wipe eyelids and eyelashes with a clean wet cloth.
 Gently wipe your ears.

 - If you cannot shower, use a wipe or clean wet cloth to wipe your skin that was not covered by clothing.